Olivia Cattan

-Olivia Cattan (born 1967) is a journalist and author.
+Olivia Cattan (born 1967) is a French journalist and author.
 She is also a campaigner.
 Cattan is president of "SOS autisme France" and honorary president of the campaigning feminist organisation, "Paroles de femmes" ("Women's Words") which she established.

 Life

 Olivia Cattan was born in Paris.
 She attended a bilingual school and studied piano at the École Normale de Musique de Paris (music conservatory) and at other institutions.
 She embarked on a career as lyricist-composer and formed a group with Mathieu Chédid.
 Her own musical career was cut short by a motor-bike accident, however.
 She studied Journalism and Art History at the École du Louvre and launched herself as a journalist, focusing increasingly on certain themes: art and culture, societal issues, women's rights, disability and religion.
 She wrote for Tribune juive and also contributed regularly to France-Soir, Paris-Match, Réforme and Témoignage chrétien.

 She has participated in a number of international conferences in support of peace in the Middle-east, women's rights and at the United Nations.